Apixaban

 Dosage varies according to condition:

-• For stroke prevention in atrial fibrillation: typically 2.5 mg twice daily
+• For stroke prevention in atrial fibrillation: usually 2.5 mg twice daily

 • For thrombosis treatment: possibly 5 mg twice daily

 Take the medication whole; do not chew.
 It can be taken with or without food.
-In case of overdose, seek immediate medical attention; there is no specific antidote available currently.
+In case of overdose, seek immediate medical attention; currently, there is no specific antidote.

 Missed Dose Management

-If a dose is missed and more than 6 hours remain before the next dose, take it immediately and then resume the regular schedule.
-If it is close to the next dose, skip the missed dose and do not double the dose.
+If a dose is missed and more than 6 hours remain until the next scheduled dose, take the missed dose immediately and continue with the regular schedule.
+If it is close to the next dose, skip the missed dose and do not double up.
+Do not delay treatment due to missed doses; establish a fixed medication reminder system, such as alarms or pill organizers.

 Overdose Management

-Overdose may cause subcutaneous bruising, hematuria, or hematemesis, requiring urgent medical attention.
-Emergency measures include monitoring coagulation function, blood transfusion, or administering specific coagulation factor concentrates.
+Overdose may cause subcutaneous bruising, hematuria, or hematemesis, and requires urgent medical attention.
+Emergency measures include monitoring coagulation function, blood transfusions, or administering specific clotting factor concentrates.

-Emergency: If symptoms such as confusion, severe headache, or unexplained bleeding occur, go to the emergency room immediately; do not attempt self-treatment.
+Emergency: If unconsciousness, severe headache, or unexplained bleeding occurs, go to the emergency room immediately; do not attempt self-treatment.

 Frequently Asked Questions

-Apixaban can be taken with or without food, but it is recommended to take it at the same time daily to maintain stable drug levels.
+Apixaban can be taken with or without food, but it is recommended to take it at the same time each day to maintain stable drug levels.
 Avoid taking it with high-fat meals, as this may increase absorption variability.
-There is no need to completely avoid specific foods, but excessive intake of grapefruit or grapefruit juice (more than 1 liter daily) may affect drug pharmacokinetics.
+Dietary restrictions are generally not necessary, but excessive intake of grapefruit or grapefruit juice may affect drug metabolism; it is advised not to exceed 1 liter of grapefruit juice daily.

 What should I do if I notice minor bleeding signs (such as gum bleeding) while on medication?

 Minor bleeding like gum bleeding or nosebleeds can be managed by applying pressure and cold compresses.
-If bleeding persists over 10 minutes or occurs frequently, contact your healthcare provider for assessment and possible dose adjustment.
-Bleeding is a common side effect of anticoagulants but should be monitored for accompanying symptoms like headache or abdominal pain.
+If bleeding persists for more than 10 minutes or occurs frequently, consult your doctor to evaluate whether dose adjustment is necessary.
+Bleeding is a common side effect of anticoagulants but should be closely monitored for accompanying symptoms like headache or abdominal pain.

 What interactions should I be aware of when using other anticoagulants?